lanl/LaGriT/docs/pages/docs/commands/createpts/cresphere.md

 *   **`2`** generates a sphere by subdividing an icosahedron placed on the surface of a sphere.
 Icosahedral gridding is made up of 10 diamonds per shell.
 Each diamond is made up of `n**2` nodes (where n must be of the form `2**i+1`).
 There are 2 nodes (the poles of the sphere) at which 5 diamonds meet and 10 nodes where 3 diamonds meet; hence there are a minimum of 12 nodes per shell.
 The number of nodes per shell can be 12, 42, 162, 642,...etc.

 *   **`8`** generates a hexahedral icosahedron grid.
 This option distributes points and generates the grid connectivity data structures.
+This option does not require a connect command.

 *  **`diamond`** generates the points for one diamond of the icosahedron.